 For the first time under the auspices of the NCAA, a program went undefeated for an entire season.
 That honor belonged to Texas, which, led by 25 points off the bench from future Hall of Famer Clarissa Davis, took down Cheryl Miller, who went scoreless in the second half, and beat USC, 97-81, to cap a 34-0 campaign with the school's first NCAA title.

 The odds seemed stacked against the Lady Vols in their '87 national title game vs. Louisiana Tech.
-The Lady Techsters had won 11 of the previous 12 meetings with Tennessee, including a 23-point win in the 1982 national semifinals.
+The Lady Techsters had won 11 of the previous 12 meetings with Tennessee, including a 23-point victory in the 1982 national semifinals.
 However, the Vols avenged that defeat and all the others by blowing away Louisiana Tech by the same margin, 67-44, for the first of the school's eight national titles under late legend Pat Summitt.

 Only twice in the history of the women's NCAA Tournament has a championship game gone into overtime.
 The first came in 1991 when Tennessee needed extra time to beat Virginia, 70-67, for its third national championship.
 The Cavaliers led by five with less than two minutes left in regulation, but Tennessee's Dena Head essentially made up that deficit on her own to force overtime and lead the Volunteers to the title.

-In the first national semifinals to include all newcomers to the Final Four stage — Texas Tech, Ohio State, Iowa and Vanderbilt — it was the Red Raiders claiming their first, and only, title.
+In the first national semifinals to include all newcomers to the Final Four stage — Texas Tech, Ohio State, Iowa, and Vanderbilt — it was the Red Raiders claiming their first, and only, title.
 Star Sheryl Swoopes scored an NCAA national final record 47 points, as Texas Tech held on for an 84-82 victory over Ohio State in one of the more entertaining title games in tournament history.

 In one of the greatest finishes in the history of the women's tournament, North Carolina's Charlotte Smith took an in-bound pass with 0.7 seconds left on the clock and her team down by two.
-Wide open on the right wing, Smith stepped up and knocked down a three-pointer as time expired, giving the Tar Heels a 60-59 victory over Louisiana Tech for their first national championship.
+Wide-open on the right-wing, Smith stepped up and knocked down a three-pointer as time expired, giving the Tar Heels a 60-59 victory over Louisiana Tech for their first national championship.

 Connecticut's true dominance of the women's game would begin five years later, but the foundation was officially laid during the '95 tournament.
 It also unofficially began the rivalry between UConn coach Geno Auriemma and Tennessee's Pat Summitt after the Huskies topped the Volunteers, 70-64, to win their first national championship, finish 35-0 and become the first team since Texas in 1986 to go undefeated for a season.

 Prior to 2018, the only time a No. 16 seed upset a No. 1 in the NCAA Tournament came on the women's side.
 In 1998, 16th-seeded Harvard, with a quality 21-3 record, stunned a Stanford team dealing with injuries.
-The Crimson showed no sympathy, leading by nine at halftime on the Cardinal's home floor and winning, 71-67, to complete one of the biggest upsets in college basketball history.
+The Crimson showed no sympathy, leading by nine at halftime on the Cardinal's home floor and winning 71-67, to complete one of the biggest upsets in college basketball history.

 Harvard wasn't the only underdog to come through during the '98 tournament.
 Arkansas, seeded ninth, made it all the way to the Final Four — still the lowest seed ever to reach the national semifinals in the women's NCAA Tournament.
 In fitting fashion, the Razorbacks beat Harvard in the second round.
 They then took down No. 5 seed Kansas before stunning No. 2 Duke in the regional final.
 Arkansas' Cinderella run ultimately ended with an 86-58 semifinal loss to eventual champion Tennessee.